 VPN performance is a tricky thing to measure accurately because there are so many variables: where you are in the world, what you’re doing, what equipment you’re using and what time of day it is.
 But bearing all that in mind, in our experience ExpressVPN offers the best all-round performance in terms of speed, privacy and access.

-Based in the British Virgin Islands, the service offers access to more than 2,000 servers in 148 locations across 94 countries; an impressive level of infrastructure that’s unlikely to ever leave you hanging.
-It provides a great range of apps for Windows, Mac, Linux, iOS, Android and even some models of BlackBerry, plus support for Amazon Fire TV and Android TV.
+Based in the British Virgin Islands, the service offers access to more than 3,000 servers in 160 locations across 94 countries; an impressive level of infrastructure that’s unlikely to ever leave you hanging.
+It provides a great range of apps for Windows, Mac, Linux, iOS, Android, Chromebook and even Kindle Fire, plus support for Amazon Fire TV, Apple TV, Roku and Chromecast.

-Based in Panama, NordVPN has the most infrastructure on our selection, with an incredible 4,550 servers in more than 60 countries around the world.
+Based in Panama, NordVPN has the most infrastructure on our selection, with over 5,500 servers in 59 countries around the world.
 It’s also one of the most feature-rich, giving you fine control over how the service operates, and you can even customise the interface itself.
 If that sounds a bit overwhelming, though, don’t fret; there’s also a Connection Wizard to help beginners started with the minimum of fuss,

-NordVPN comes with apps for Windows, Mac, iOS and Android, as well as extensions for Chrome and Firefox browsers and Android TV.
-You can protect up to six devices simultaneously, all-round performance is good, and there’s a three-day free trial so you can try before you buy.
+NordVPN comes with apps for Windows, Mac, Linux, iOS and Android, as well as extensions for Chrome and Firefox browsers and Android TV.
+You can protect up to six devices simultaneously, and all-round performance is good.
+There’s no free trial, but NordVPN does offer a no-quibble 30-day money-back guarantee.

 If all this choice and tech-speak is freaking you out, and you just want a simple service that will protect your privacy and keep your data secure, then Tunnel Bear is for you.
-Based in Canada, and recently acquired by security giants McAfee, this is by far the easiest VPN to get started with and to use on a day-to-day basis.
+Based in Canada, and now a part of security giants McAfee, this is by far the easiest VPN to get started with and to use on a day-to-day basis.

 With a cartoon bear guiding you through, instructions are jargon-free, written in plain English, and fully designed with beginners in mind.
 The flipside is that this is a service that experienced users might find too basic.